gamesbook/protograf/docs/source/card_deck_introduction.rst

 .. |dash| unicode:: U+2014 ..
 EM DASH SIGN

-This section assumes you are very familiar with the concepts, terms and ideas for :doc:`protograf <index>` as presented in the :doc:`Basic Concepts <basic_concepts>` , that you understand all of the :doc:`Additional Concepts <additional_concepts>` and that you've created some basic scripts of your own using the
+This section assumes you are very familiar with the basic concepts, terms and ideas for :doc:`protograf <index>` as presented in the :doc:`Basic Concepts <basic_concepts>` , that you understand all of the :doc:`Additional Concepts <additional_concepts>` and that you've created some basic scripts of your own using the